 Since it features two missions on the Challenger and two of the astronauts who would die in the accident, all of the otherwise excellent vintage IMAX film The Dream is Alive is one of these.

+Dr. Strangelove: "Of course, the whole point of a Doomsday Machine is lost, if you keep it asecret!"
 The article also elaborates on the purpose of keeping the secret—namely, there is no guarantee the opposite side would believe such a thing (because Washington was so inclined to trust Moscow, and vice versa), and to guarantee that a retaliatory response as necessary—ensuring that any hotheads in the position to demand a preemptive attack (and thus would know about the system) would have no grounds for an argument.
-To quote the article, the kept the secret because they took game theory a step beyond Kubrick and Szilard.
+To quote the article, they kept the secret because they took game theory a step beyond Kubrick and Szilard.
 To anyone who's seen the film, these concerns would sound very familiar though...

 In the documentary Number Our Days, anthropologist Barbara Myerhoff explains she wanted to study the culture of a Jewish seniors center because "I'm going to be a little old Jewish woman one day."
 Nine years later, she died of breast cancer just shy of her 50th birthday.